dwebprotocol/dwebtrie/README.md

 #### `stream = db.replicate(isInitiator, [options])`

-Returns a hypercore replication stream for the db.
-Pipe this together with another hypertrie instance.
+Returns a dDatabase replication stream for the db.
+Pipe this together with another dWebTrie instance.

 Replicate takes an `isInitiator` boolean which is used to indicate if this replication stream is the passive/active replicator.

-All options are forwarded to hypercores replicate method.
+All options are forwarded to dDatabases replicate method.

 #### `ite = db.iterator(prefix, [options])`

-Returns a [nanoiterator](https://github.com/mafintosh/nanoiterator) that iterates the latest values in the prefix specified.
+Returns a [nanoiterator](https://github.com/nanoiterator) that iterates the latest values in the prefix specified.

 Options include: